 For more detail, please check this out.

-The Wave Plus and the Wave have the same radon sensor, but connect with an App on your phone, allowing you to visualize your radon data and observe trends in radon behaviour in your environment.
+Wave Radon, Wave Plus and View Plus all have the same radon sensor, but connect with an App on your phone, allowing you to visualize your radon data and observe trends in radon behaviour in your environment.
 You can view your radon levels:

 The averages provided are always "rolling" averages, and radon measurements are updated hourly.